joshmcarthur/plain-language-talk/slides.md

 ---

-## Why Legislation is a Perfect AI Problem
+## Why Legislation is a great AI Problem

 - **Lots of text:** There's a good amount of text to work with.
 - **Structured:** Legislation has a predictable, parseable structure (parts/subparts, clauses, provisions)